 Nuevo Vallarta is also a luxurious residential area with posh villas and elegant homes with their own piers all around the lagoon.
 The area is covered by lush vegetation providing beautiful scenery and the perfect atmosphere to spend comfortable moments of absolute relaxation.

 This area features a few malls and shopping centers, two championship golf courses, tennis clubs, International cuisine restaurants, a zoo, a dolphin aquarium, and two fully equipped marinas, Marina Norte and Marina Paradise.

 The latter features more than 300 spaces for boats in fully equipped piers with services such as drinking water, bathrooms, electricity, weather forecasts, and radio communication, among others.

 Nuevo Vallarta also has 6 miles of navigable channels and huge development potential for investors who consider this one of the most promising and interesting tourist destinations in the country.

 As you can see also see, Puerto Vallarta is expanding north towards Nuevo Vallarta where there is plenty of lands to develop large projects.

-Southern part of Nuevo Vallarta's beach
+MIddle section of Nuevo Vallarta’s beach

-Nowadays considered as a National Ecological Reserve, the peculiar archipelago of the Marieta Islands is one of the major attractions of Nuevo Vallarta Mexico, not only for its underwater caves that drive the divers wild, but for the richness of its marine fauna especially of birds and for the timely visits of the Humpback Whales to the rocky areas of El Morro and Corbeteña.
+Nowadays considered as a National Ecological Reserve, the peculiar archipelago of the Marietas Islands is one of the major attractions of Nuevo Vallarta Mexico, not only for its underwater caves that drive the divers wild, but for the richness of its marine fauna especially of birds and for the timely visits of the Humpback Whales to the rocky areas of El Morro and Corbeteña.